-Bangladesh another problem is shortage of Primary fuel.
+Shortage of Primary fuel is a problem in Bangladesh.
 Its natural gas is depleting fast.
 Unable to extract most of the high-quality coal due to local problems.
 Only Hydro project at Kaptai annual average yield is not more than 50 MW OR Day peak is 30 MW and evening peak is 71 MW.